-Dani Kramer Partner (CPA, EPA)
+Dani KramerPartner (CPA, EPA) DKramer@mathys-squire.com

 Dani has worked for a number of large corporations, growing and managing their international design portfolios.
 He has worked very closely with a number of clients to integrate the process of securing design protection into their product development cycle, to reduce costs and maximise protection.

-DKramer@mathys-squire.com
+Max Thoma

+Partner (CPA, EPA)

+MHThoma@mathys-squire.com